iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 - bam: BAM input file for the sample
 - gtf: reference annotation
 - fasta: reference genome sequences
-- outdir: output directory
-- help: show help message (default: false)
-- use_stringtie2_gtf: use the gtf output from stringtie2 (default: false)
-- aptardi_model = for running Aptardi using a pre-built model (default: ./aptardi_default_model_scale/model.hdf5 provided by Aptardi)
-- aptardi_scale = for running Aptardi using a pre-built model (default: ./aptardi_default_model_scale/scale.pk provided by Aptardi)
-Note: Aptardi also allows users to build their own model during the Aptardi run.
-Please refer to [Aptardi's documentation](https://github.com/luskry/aptardi#options)

 ### Docker containers
 This workflow uses docker containers.
 To run, make sure that docker is installed and running